Table of Contents

 Persian foods are majorly spicy and tasty and rightly influenced by Turkish, Russian, and Central Asian cuisines.

-If you travel to Iran with the purpose of testing foods, you will undoubtedly face an incredible variety of dishes.
+You should visit Iran because you will undoubtedly face an incredible variety of dishes.
 The main ingredients of Persian foods are meat or chicken.
 But if you are vegetarian there is no worry.
 You can find vegan and vegetarian foods in any region and enjoy the fantastic taste of Iranian vegetarian foods and even learn how to cook them!

 In any county, any town, any tribe, or race you can find a specific traditional or indigenous dance.
 Genres of dance in Iran are various and it is depending on the area, culture, and language of the local people.